How to grow your agency (by facing what is hidden)

 I was recently chatting with Brad Farris, of Anchor Advisors who consults with agency leaders.
 He told me that when agency owners come to him, they always have a problem they want to solve—but it’s rarely the real problem holding them back.
 And he admitted how frustrating it was to see the deeper problem, and then encounter so much avoidance and resistance to the notion of addressing it.

-That conversation hit home for me.
+This conversation with Brad resonated with me.
 One, because I’d been working with a business coach recently who had the annoying habit of pointing out how my fears are working against me.
 And two, because this pattern describes almost every agency client I’ve ever worked with.

-Clients come to agencies looking for a new marketing strategy or a brand refresh, but it often becomes quite clear that what they really need is to fix a deeper issue or belief.
+Clients, especially business owners and leaders, come to agencies looking for a new marketing strategy or a brand refresh, but it often becomes quite clear that what they really need is to fix a deeper issue or belief.
 Maybe it’s their perception of what marketing or branding can or can’t do or maybe it’s a festering issue in their product, operations, or core value proposition.
-Marketing teams will even admit to us privately that they know they’re avoiding the real issue—but it’s too sensitive to bring up with the CEO or owner.
-Instead, they ask us to work around it.
-And so, we end up working around a pretty major flaw in a less-than-ideal way and the end product often suffers.

 For Example: